 For examples using PowerShell, see the section “To create a Reporting Services Service Application using PowerShell” in Reporting Services SharePoint Service and Service Applications.

 |4||Restore Reporting Services configuration files.||Simple file copy.||Example of the default location of the files: C:\Program Files\Common Files\Microsoft Shared\Web Server Extensions\15\WebServices\Reporting.|

 |5||Restore the Reporting Servicesencryption keys.||Restore the key back up file using the Reporting Services Service Application “SystemSettings” page.|

 |See the section “Key Management” in the topic Manage a Reporting Services SharePoint Service Application.|

 Depending on how your previous SharePoint environment was configured, you may need to complete one or more of the following:

-Configure NTLM authentication for a Reporting Services service application.
+- Configure NTLM authentication for a Reporting Services service application.
 For more information, see Configure E-mail for a Reporting Services Service Application (SharePoint 2010 and SharePoint 2013)

 In a multi-server farm, users will likely have the Content and Catalog databases on a different machine, in which case you really just need to add a new server with the Reporting Services service installed, to the SharePoint farm and then remove the old server.
 There should be no need to copy databases.